-The statutory auditor shall be responsible for assessing all contributions and/or redemptions, with the exception of redemptions in kind for an ETF on the primary market.
+The statutory auditor shall be responsible for assessing all contributions or redemptions in kind, with the exception of redemptions in kind for an ETF on the primary market.

 The statutory auditor shall certify the composition of the assets and other information before publication.